angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 It is well organized and supports ES2015 modules.

 For example, if we want to make a deep copy of an object, we are very well served with Lodash.
+First, we have to install it:

 ```bash
 npm install lodash
 npm install @types/lodash --save-dev
 ```

-Now we are able to import the method as normal.
+Now we are able to import the method as usual.
-The command looks like this.
+The command looks like this:

 ```ts
 import { cloneDeep } from 'lodash';